YashpalAhlawat/Docker-For-Beginner/README.md

 ```console
 >docker run -it nginx
 ```
-Running nginx container in background without goint into interactive mode and ctl+p+q to keep it alive in background
+Running nginx container in background without going into interactive mode and ctl+p+q to keep it alive in background
 ```console
 >docker run -d nginx
 ```